dukins/irl-streaming-gopro-belabox-complete-guide/README.md

 https://github.com/BELABOX/tutorial/wiki/Peripherals,-accessories-and-power-banks
 Huge shoutout to rationalIRL for creating the Belabox project!
 It makes streaming so much more affordable and  enjoyable!
 Also shoutout to Codexual for creating a HowTo to setup a self-hosted SRT Server.
+**ALSO BEWARE: The uploaded files are NOT MINE.
+They are from the BELABOX repo!** I just have them here to have a backup!
 ## Troubleshooting
 Join my Discord Server and post your questions in the "tech-stuff" or "troubleshooting-gopro-setup" channels!
 ### **https://discord.gg/fDD9hyxv**